mariyana-rubanenko/ConcurrentCounters/README.md

 # HW3
 This repo contains some realizations of thread-safe counters.
-(HW from SberTech Multiprocessor Programming course)